wllgrnt/cookiecutter-pypackage-minimal/README.md

 (pyproject.toml doesn't use the newest pyproject.toml syntax or poetry 'with' syntax to maintain pip installability)

+Remember to run `pre-commit install` before commiting new code.

 ### Testing
 Run `pytest` from the repo root.